LF-Decentralized-Trust-labs/LF-Decentralized-Trust-labs.github.io/labs/lfdt/verazt.md

 # Pre-existing repository

 We are maintaining several repositories implementing the tools and techniques mentioned above.
-We will squash them into one commit and transfer them to the new repository created by Hyperledger Labs organization.
+We will squash them into one commit and transfer them to the new repository created by LFDT Labs organization.